intel-analytics/zoo-tutorials/scala/SimpleMlp/README.md

 # SimpleMlp

-This is an example about how to use [analytics-zoo](https://github.com/intel-analytics/analytics-zoo) to build your own deep learning application.
+This is an example about how to use [Analytics Zoo](https://github.com/intel-analytics/analytics-zoo) to build your own deep learning application.
 You can use both maven or sbt to create your project and add analytics-zoo to your dependency, see pom.xml and build.sbt for details.

 ## Build
 ### 1. Build with maven